AYUSHs799/es335-assignment1/README.md

 ### Questions

-3. Demonstrate how to use Zero-Shot Learning and Few-Shot Learning to classify human activities based on the featurized accelerometer data.
+1. Demonstrate how to use Zero-Shot Learning and Few-Shot Learning to classify human activities based on the featurized accelerometer data.
 Qualitatively demonstrate the performance of Few-Shot Learning with Zero-Shot Learning.
 Which method performs better?
-Why?  **[1.5 marks]**
+Why?  **[2 marks]**
-5. Quantitatively compare the accuracy of Few-Shot Learning with Decision Trees (You may use a subset of the test set if you encounter rate-limiting issues).
+2. Quantitatively compare the accuracy of Few-Shot Learning with Decision Trees (You may use a subset of the test set if you encounter rate-limiting issues).
 Which method performs better?
-Why? **[2 marks]**
+Why? **[1 marks]**
-6. What are the limitations of Zero-Shot Learning and Few-Shot Learning in the context of classifying human activities based on featurized accelerometer data? **[0.5 marks]**
+3. What are the limitations of Zero-Shot Learning and Few-Shot Learning in the context of classifying human activities based on featurized accelerometer data? **[1 marks]**
+4. What does the model classify when the input is out of the domain?
+Also test the model with random data and report the results. **[1 marks]**

 #### NOTE :
 1. To obtain API key go to the GroqCloud Developer Console at https://console.groq.com/login.
 Follow the Quickstart guide to obtain your API key.